 That's now how Disney work, not anymore at least.
 Take a look at their upcoming animated films scheduled for release in 2019:

 The Lion King (live action reboot)

-Safe ideas, reboots, existing properties, things we’ve already seen and know and LOVE.
-They don’t take risks or punts.
-Even their ‘original’ ideas are based on concepts we’re already very comfortable with as an audience.
-There’s a Disney film called ‘Onward‘ coming out next summer about 2 brothers embarking on a quest to see if there is any magic left in the world.
+Frozen 2 Safe ideas, reboots, existing properties, things we've already seen and know and LOVE.
+They don't take risks or punts.
+That's why they refuse to let characters like Avengers or Spider-Man move on.
+Even their 'original' ideas are based on concepts we're already very comfortable with as an audience.
+There's a Disney film called 'Onward' coming out next summer about 2 brothers embarking on a quest to see if there is any magic left in the world.
 Not exactly a 6 episode min-series/movie a la The Ballad of Buster Scruggs, is it?

 Also, let's talk about Star Wars.
 They bought this incredible franchise for billions, relied on including things in the film we already knew to get our assess in cinema seats, and now 3 films in to the Disney Star Wars films, people are sick and tired of it.
 They have a lot of money, but they're not brilliant with it.

 You might say - "well, if the Disney streaming service sucks then we'll just go back to Netflix!".
 I don't think the majority of people will.
 Ultimately, our wallets and preference towards "safe" films and tv shows will lead the decision.
 And if Disney is going to have this service as cheap as rumoured, plus if they're streaming films like Star Wars, The Lion King and Avengers for the rest of time, then Netflix and Amazon could be in serious trouble.
 But hey, at least we'll get the Deadpool/Star Wars crossover we've all been dreaming about, right?

 So in summary, I'm worried about what the future holds for independent creators and original ideas in a Disney led streaming world.
 All we can do is keep seeking out new, exciting and original ideas.